jmforsythe/Git-Heat-Map/README.md

 *Map showing the files in cpython that Guido van Rossum changed the most;
 full SVG image available in repo*

+## Website now available

+A version of this program is now available for use at [heatmap.jonathanforsythe.co.uk](https://heatmap.jonathanforsythe.co.uk)

 ## Basic use guide

 * Generate database with `python generate_db.py {path_to_repo_dir}`